rjourde/CheatyJSON/README.md

 }
 ```

-Now that the decode function has been implemented:
+Now that the `fromJSON` function has been implemented:

 ```swift